Please place Christmas gift orders by 17th December for NSW, ACT, VIC and metro Qld.

 FAQs

 When are you open?
 Odgers and McClelland Exchange Stores' physical store, at Nundle near Tamworth north-west NSW, is open Wednesday to Sunday 10am-4pm.
 During school holidays and public holidays the physical store is open seven days.
 The online store is open 24/7.
 Outside of our shop opening hours we are often working behind the scenes and can be contacted by email or telephone (02) 6769 3233.
-We are closed Christmas Eve, Christmas Day and Boxing Day.
+We are closed Anzac Day, Christmas Eve, Christmas Day and Boxing Day.

 When are online orders processed?
 Online orders are processed daily, in order of time and date received.
 We understand that you want your parcel as quickly as possible.
 Mail leaves Monday to Friday at 12.50pm using Australia Post e-parcel.